Introduction to Microsoft Exchange Server 2003

 Because Exchange Server 2003 is officially at end of life, many small businesses are considering migrating to a more current version of Exchange.
 Progent's Microsoft Exchange consultants can assist your company to migrate to Exchange 2016 or upgrade to Exchange 2019 from Exchange 2003 at minimal cost or disruption of business.
 Progent can assist your organization to increase the business value of your messaging solution by improving Exchange security, performance, reliability, mobility support, scalability, fault tolerance, recoverability, and ease of management.
 Progent's certified security specialists can evaluate and improve your security environment and Progent's Cisco-certified network engineers can upgrade your network architecture to improve network performance and reduce operating expense.

-Microsoft allows you to create seamless hybrid ecosystems that combine Office 365 Exchange Online and on-premises Exchange deployments.
-This permits you to have specific mailboxes located at your corporate datacenter and other mailboxes resident on Office 365.
-Progent's Microsoft-certified Exchange consultants can help your organization with any phase of designing, integrating and debugging your hybrid Office 365/Exchange network.
-Progent's Exchange consultants can deliver occasional expertise to help you through stubborn technical issues and also offer comprehensive project management outsourcing to ensure your hybrid Office 365 initiative is carried out on schedule and on budget.
-To find out more about Progent's consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.
+Microsoft supports transparent hybrid environments that integrate Office 365 and on-premises installations of Exchange.
+This allows you to have some Exchange mailboxes located at your on-premises datacenter and other mailboxes hosted by Office 365.
+Progent's Microsoft-certified Exchange consulting team can assist you with any facet of designing, implementing and troubleshooting your hybrid Office 365/Exchange solution.
+Progent's Exchange consultants can provide as-needed support to help you through challenging technical bottlenecks and also offer extensive project management outsourcing to ensure your hybrid Office 365/Exchange solution is completed on schedule and within budget.
+To learn more about Progent's consulting expertise for integrating Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.

 Hosting Services for Microsoft Exchange